bergmanlab/yeast-transposons/README.md

 To make the nomenclature of canonical Ty sequences generalizable to multiple species but as compatible as possible with previous work, we add the "p" suffix to all *S. paradoxus* family names.
 Specific subfamilies are denoted after the "-".
 Subfamilies in *S. paradoxus* are labelled according to whether they are extracted from host strains from the Old World (ow) or New World (nw).

-- The most current updated file of Ty sequences in fasta format can be found here: https://github.com/bergmanlab/yeast-transposons/blob/main/current/ty_elements_from_genome.fasta
+- The most recent release of Ty sequences in fasta format can be found here: https://github.com/bergmanlab/yeast-transposons/blob/main/releases/yeast_transposon_sequence_set_v1.0.fa
-- Annotations in GFF format of LTRs and ORFs for each canonical Ty elements can be found here: https://github.com/bergmanlab/yeast-transposons/blob/main/current/full_length_from_genome.sorted.gff
+- Annotations in GFF format of LTRs and ORFs for each canonical Ty element in the most recent release can be found here: https://github.com/bergmanlab/yeast-transposons/blob/main/releases/yeast_transposon_sequence_set_v1.0.gff
+- A version of the most recent release of Ty elements split into LTR and internal regions in fasta format for use by RTepeatMasker can be found here: https://github.com/bergmanlab/yeast-transposons/blob/main/releases/yeast_transposon_sequence_set_RM_v1.0.fa
 - A visualization of all annotated Ty canonical sequences can be found below and here: https://github.com/bergmanlab/yeast-transposons/blob/main/img/master_lib.pdf

 <p align="center">